 Our home was the vicarage of a hundreds of years old church, and explorations of local areas included the adjacent tiny island of Ærø with the most enchanting residences, all zero lot line and with perhaps the greatest concentration of diversity of entry designs any place on earth.

-Below are twelve of the nearly fifty I photographed in one afternoon (and I missed far more than a photographed).
-Click on any of them for more detail and a slideshow.
+Here are twelve of the nearly fifty I photographed in one afternoon (and I missed far more than I photographed).